Globe

 Portugal

-Previous legislation, which applies only to employers with at least 10 employees, created the following obligations:
+The Portuguese government recently passed a law on remote working arrangements.
+The new legislation, which applies only to employers with at least 10 employees, creates the following new obligations:

-• Employers are now required to pay for any appropriate telework-related cost including, electricity and internet.
+• Employers are now required to pay for any appropriate telework-related cost including electricity and internet.

-• Employees will be required to meet in person with their employer once every two months
+• Employees will be required to meet in person with their employer once every two months.

-• Employees with children under age 8 have the right to work remotely
+• Employees with children under age 8 have the right to work remotely.

 • Employers are prohibited from contacting their employees after office hours.
 Employers who fail to comply with this new rule would face penalties (amount still yet to be determined).